Luna-Klatzer/docs_openhiven.py/source/quick_start.rst

     Using the event listeners you can build a simple bot that can listen to commands using :class:`on_message_create()`.

     In this case a simple Self-Bot or User-Bot is used.
 That means a account on Hiven will be overtaken and the program will be able to interact as such user.
-To use a bot account please notice that in the current version v0.1 Bot account are only partially supported, but they can be used using the :ref:`BotClient` class.
+To use a bot-account please notice that in the current version v0.1, bot-accounts are only partially supported, but they can be used using the :ref:`BotClient` class.

+    Example for a simple `!ping` command

     .. code-block:: python